breadcat/blog.minskio.co.uk/content/quotes.md

 >What's her name again? - Eileen, I think <!-- american dad -->

 >What's it all about then?
-Seriously, when you get down to it
+Seriously, when you get down to it <!-- discworld -->

 >When should I start to worry? <!-- south park -->